 Verify task completion with walkthroughs |

 Rules govern agent behavior, security, and compliance.
 Loaded on-demand via a Two-Tier trigger index (~200 tokens).
+Skills are loaded via a parallel skills trigger index (v1.6.2).
 See Rules & Context Loading for the loading mechanism.

 | Rule | Description | Priority |